University of Kent2015 League Table Ranking 22

 - Students at the Medway campus have access to a wide range of facilities that are close to the campus including Medway Park.
 This regional centre of sporting excellence has fantastic facilities including an IAAF standard athletics track, gym and fitness suite, 25m pool, 12 court sports hall and three dance studios.
 Kent students receive discounted rates and access to free activities.

-- Jobshop is a service run by Kent Union and the Universities at Medway Students’ Association (UMSA).
+- Jobshop is a service run by Kent Union and Greenwich and Kent Students’ Associations Together (GK Unions).
 Over 2,800 jobs were advertised last year across a range of areas.

 - Students are employed by the University in a variety of roles including catering/bar staff, Student Ambassadors and temping.
-There are also opportunities for part-time employment in Canterbury and the Medway towns.
+There are also opportunities for part-time employment in Canterbury and the Medway region.

-- With over 120,000 alumni, the University of Kent is represented by our former students all over the world.
+- With 134,000 alumni from 181 countries, our former students all over the world represent the University of Kent.
 At present, we have formal alumni associations in North America and in Hong Kong, plus a recently established alumni committee in Malaysia.
 We also have a Former Staff Association, helping to maintain links with the University and its former members of staff, plus a number of 'class groups' such as our First 500 (Kent's first cohort of undergraduates in 1965) and other year groups from Kent's first years who meet regularly and stay in close touch with the University.

 - Kent alumni can also make a huge impact on today’s students by providing careers advice to those taking their first steps in their chosen career.
 The Alumni Careers Network is a way of helping current students (and recent graduates) to gain an insight into careers through contact with alumni via informal interviews, advice by phone/letter/email and work shadowing.